Do a quick thought experiment with me here to illustrate this concept in your mind.

 Imagine that your garden is pest-ridden and is being absolutely devoured by aphids, thrips, whiteflies, or cucumber beetles.
 Take your pick of your least-favorite pest insect, that's what you've got in your garden.

-You reach for your sprayer of soapy water, or h2o2, or diatomaceous earth, or you start squishing bugs by hand.
+You reach for your sprayer of soapy water, your H2O2, or diatomaceous earth, or you start squishing bugs by hand.

 In this moment, you've made a critical assumption - that the pest is the problem.
 If you can just get rid of this damn pest population, all will be well in your garden.
-The root issue is that there is a pest eating your plants.
+The root issue is surely the pests eating your plants.

 Disclaimer: This post may contain affiliate links.
 Refer to the privacy policy for more information.

 Consider hypothetically though, that this assumption might be completely wrong.
 What if the pests are not the issue at all?
-What if they are only symptoms of a much deeper issue?
+What if they are only symptoms of a much deeper problem?

 You can see how if this assumption is wrong, then your entire approach to fighting off these bugs may be completely misguided.
 What you're doing to deal with this pest is informed by your assumption that they are the problem.